November 4, 2024 Deadline: Contact The Gross Law Firm To Join Class Action Suit Against GTLB

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
-08, 2024 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of GitLab Inc. (NASDAQ: GTLB).
+NEW YORK, Oct.
+14, 2024 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of GitLab Inc. (NASDAQ: GTLB ).

 Shareholders who purchased shares of GTLB during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.